geops/pysnapping/README.md

 anywhere on the world, we use the [EPSG:4978](https://epsg.io/4978) Cartesian 3D geocentric coordinate system for the internal representation.

-The library aims to automatically classify kilometrage information as trusted or untrusted and fills missing data and corrects bogus data by interpolation/extrapolation if possible.
+The library aims to automatically classify kilometrage information as trusted or untrusted.
 Trusted points are always snapped as given by the kilometrage.
-In between trusted points, an approximate iterative scheme is used to snap all untrusted points such that the order or minimum spacing conditions are not violated.
+In between trusted points, untrusted points are snapped by minimizing the sum of square snapping distances among all admissible solutions within certain radii.
+Admissible solutions are those that respect the order and minimum spacing between points.

 ## Installation